 Landue (Landew, Landu, Lam-Dew – ‘God’s Enclosure.’) extends to five-hundred acres and was first recorded in 1308 when it was held by John de Landue.
 The estate took its name from St. Bridget’s Chapel, formerly on Chapel Hill, south-east of the present house.
 The House is from the late seventeenth century, incorporating parts of an earlier building; later additions and alterations.
-Stuccoed slate-stone, hipped slate roof with deep eaves and ornamental cresting to ridge of main range and gabled dormers of right return.
-Basic L-plan with right return continuing to north to form projecting range.
+Stuccoed slate-stone, hipped slate roof with deep eaves and ornamental cresting to the ridge of main range and gabled dormers of right return.
+Basic L-plan with right return continuing to the north to form projecting range.
 2 storeys and attic with chamfered granite plinth and floor band.
-9-window front, 8-paned horned sashes in moulded surrounds, those to first floor with labels.
+9-window front, 8-paned horned sashes in moulded surrounds, those to the first floor with labels.

 The family of Landeu were for a considerable period the owners of this place, of whom John Landeu was M.P. for Launceston, 2 Edward II., 1308; and Walter de Landeu m the 8th year of the same reign.
 Another member of the family represented the same borough, 50 Edward III., 1376.

 Landew continued with its owners of the same name until the Fifteenth Century, when, in the 36th year of Henry VI., 1457, John Blyghe, of Botathan (in the South Petherwin parish), the heir of William de Landue, conveyed the estate to John Page, who appears to have been M.P. for Launceston, 7 Edward IV., 1467.